-Credit recovery questions

-True/False 1.
-Investig ANS: T 2.
-You sho ANS: T Modified Tr 3.
-Base units are independently expressed and cannot be used on their own ANS: F Modified answer: Base units are independently expressed and can be ANS: F Modified answer: The color of a Bunsen flame gives an indication of its temperature.
-5. The density of a substance is the relationship en the mass of a substance and it ANS: T Multiple choice .
-The inverse square law applies to: .
-Gravity .
-Electric fields .
-Light intensity d.
-Sound mean e!
-All of the all ANS: c
+Credit recovery questions Science Practices TrueFalse 1.
+Investigations require you to make assumptions about the system you are working with.
+ANS: T 2.
+You should always record and report the units of measurement during investigations.
+ANS: T Modified TrueFalse 3.
+Base units are independently expressed and cannot be used on their own.
+ANS: F Modified answer: Base units are independently expressed and ea be used on their own.
+4. The color of a Bussen flame has no relationship to its temperature.
+ANS: F Modified answer: The color of a Bussen flame has no relationship to its temperature.
+ANS: T Multiple choice 6.
+The inverse square law applies to: a.
+Gravity b.
+Electric fields c.
+Light intensity cl.
+Sound intensity